Wafer (electronics): Gallium Nitride substrate

 GaN substrate wafers typically have had their own independent timelines, parallel but far lagging silicon substrate, but ahead of other substrates.
 The world's first 300 mm wafer made of GaN was announced in Sept 2024 by Infineon, suggesting in the coming future they could put into use the first factory with 300 mm GaN commercial output.

 SiC substrate

 Meanwhile world's first Silicon Carbide (SiC) 200 mm wafers were announced in July 2021 by ST Microelectronics.
 It is not known if SiC 200 mm has entered volume production as of 2024, as typically the largest fabs for SiC in commercial production remain at 150 mm.

 Silicon on sapphire

-Silicon on sapphire is different from silicon substrate as the substrate is sapphire, while superstrate is silicon, while epitaxial layers and doping can be anything.
+Silicon on sapphire (SOS) is a specific type of Silicon on Insulator (SOI) technology, where the insulating substrate is sapphire and the active superstrate is silicon.
+Epitaxial layers and doping can be tailored as needed.
 SOS in commercial production is typically maxed out at 150 mm wafer sizes as of 2024.